xero/lvthn/docs/AUDIT.md

 ### What Was Found

-1. **Algorithm correctness**: mipher's Serpent implementation is cryptographically correct.
+1. **Algorithm correctness**: leviathan's Serpent implementation is cryptographically correct.
    It produces exactly the same ciphertext as the official AES candidate submission for all 128/192/256-bit key sizes across every test vector class (KAT, S-box entry, Monte Carlo).

-2. **Internal representation differs from reference**: mipher uses reversed-byte LE loading (input bytes reversed, then packed as little-endian 32-bit words) while the Serpent reference implementation uses the IP permutation.
+2. **Internal representation differs from reference**: leviathan uses reversed-byte LE loading (input bytes reversed, then packed as little-endian 32-bit words) while the Serpent reference implementation uses the IP permutation.
 Both produce identical I/O. The per-round internal states differ but this is intentional and correct.

 3. **Monte Carlo key update formula was wrong in test code**: The AES submission uses `concat = CT_9999 || CT_9998` (last output first), not `CT_9998 || CT_9999`.
-This bug was in the test's `mcKeyUpdate` helper, not in mipher itself.
+This bug was in the test's `mcKeyUpdate` helper, not in leviathan itself.

 4. **Dependencies were outdated**: `jasmine`, `jasmine-core`, `lite-server`, and TypeScript packages all replaced with a modern Vitest-based test stack.